 I don’t know that anyone hasn’t had crash potatoes, but just in case I thought I would post it.
-The recipe is from Pioneer Woman and we love it.
+This crashed potatoes recipe is from Pioneer Woman and we love it.
 I like to let the edges get extra crispy.
 My goodness these are good.

 - 3 Tablespoons Olive Oil